DKilchik/Python-Selenium-Project-Template/README.md

 ### Following environment has to be installed:

-1. [Python 3.7](https://www.python.org/downloads/) : 3.8 or higher incompatible with the allure framework
+1. [Python 3.7](https://www.python.org/downloads/) : 3.8 or higher is incompatible with the allure framework

 2. [Chrome Browser](https://www.google.com/intl/en/chrome/) : Last version preferred